 - chairs with a folding frame can be useful for storing and transporting.

-These small wheeled chairs are designed for you to be pushed into a shower area or cubicle.
+These small wheeled chairs have a metal frame and plastic seat.
+They are designed for you to be pushed into a shower area or cubicle.
 They may be difficult to push over some floor surfaces, e.g. thick carpet, since the small wheels offer more rolling resistance and are therefore more difficult to push.
 However, because of their smaller overall dimensions, they take up less space.
-There is a specification for a wheeled shower chair with castors on the national catalogue which operates equipment prescriptions in certain parts of the country (see above) with the code BA14.
+There are generally brakes on all four castors.

-Large rear wheeled shower chairs These are designed for you to propel yourself independently into a shower area or cubicle.
+With large rear wheels, these are designed for you to propel yourself independently into a shower area or cubicle.
 They may also be used as an attendant-propelled chair where the floor surface is difficult to push across, e.g. thick carpet, since large wheels offer less rolling resistance and are therefore easier to push.
 Check that you can operate the brakes.

 Shower head holders

 If an existing shower installation is positioned where you can't reach the shower head, then shower head holders are available from many high street and DIY stores.
 They can usually be fixed to a wall with either screws or a suction cup attachment.
 Some shower head holders incorporate a built-in handrail.

 Shower screens and enclosures

 Shower screens and enclosures can be either wall fixed or portable and can be used in a range of walk-in showers or wet rooms.

 They provide splash protection for carers and are usually 750mm or 900mm in height so the carer can reach over them.